-The House prepares for final vote on $1.9 trillion coronavirus relief bill, the Nasdaq surges as tech stocks bounce back, and more
+- 1. House poised for final vote on $1.9 trillion coronavirus relief package

 The House paved the way for a Wednesday vote to approve the $1.9 trillion coronavirus relief package, after Democrats on Tuesday held together their narrow majority in the chamber to pass a procedural motion 219-210.
 The approval of the American Rescue Plan, which the Senate passed over the weekend, would give an early legislative victory to President Biden.
 Democrats hailed the bill as a historic anti-poverty measure.
 The legislation includes a boosted child tax credit and $1,400 stimulus checks to most Americans.
 It also extends $300 weekly extra unemployment benefits, and sends money to cities and states and schools trying to help them reopen.
 Republicans said the bill's costs were inflated by spending unrelated to the pandemic, and could have received bipartisan support if it had been more targeted.

 2. Stock futures mixed after Nasdaq's best day since November